 Protracted decline in assessed value

-The general obligation offering is secured by an unlimited property tax pledge of all taxable property within the district boundaries.
+The general obligation bonds are secured by an unlimited property tax pledge of all taxable property within the district boundaries.
 Debt service on the rated debt is secured by the district's voter-approved unlimited property tax pledge.
 The county rather than the district will levy, collect, and disburse the district's property taxes, including the portion constitutionally restricted to pay debt service on general obligation bonds.

 Use of Proceeds

-Proceeds from the 2016 General Obligation Refunding bonds, Series B will be used to advance refund several series of outstanding general obligation bonds, including Election of 2002, Series B and C; Election of 2004, Series H; and Election of 2005, Series E.
+Proceeds from the 2017 General Obligation Refunding bonds, Series A will be utilized for current refundings of portions of several series of outstanding general obligation bonds, including Election of 2002, Series 2007A-1; Election of 1997, Series 2007A-2; and Election of 1997, Series 2007B.

-The District encompasses approximately 710 square miles in the western section of Los Angeles County.
-The District is located in and includes virtually all of the City of Los Angeles and all or significant portions of the cities of Bell, Carson, Commerce, Cudahy, Gardena, Hawthorne, Huntington Park, Lomita, Maywood, Rancho Palos Verdes, San Fernando, South Gate, Vernon, and West Hollywood, in addition to considerable unincorporated territories devoted to homes and industry.
-Total enrollment for the district is 582,430 as of fiscal 2015.
+The district encompasses approximately 710 square miles in the western section of Los Angeles County.
+The district is located in and includes virtually all of the City of Los Angeles and all or significant portions of the cities of Bell, Carson, Commerce, Cudahy, Gardena, Hawthorne, Huntington Park, Lomita, Maywood, Rancho Palos Verdes, San Fernando, South Gate, Vernon, and West Hollywood, in addition to considerable unincorporated territories devoted to homes and industry.
+Estimated enrollment for fiscal 2017 equals 625,434.

-The principal methodology used in this rating was US Local Government General Obligation Debt published in January 2014.
-Please see the Ratings Methodologies page on www.moodys.com for a copy of this methodology.
+The principal methodology used in these ratings was US Local Government General Obligation Debt published in December 2016.
+The additional methodology used in the lease rating was Lease, Appropriation, Moral Obligation and Comparable Debt of US State and Local Governments published in July 2016.
+Please see the Rating Methodologies page on www.moodys.com for a copy of these methodologies.

 For ratings issued on a program, series or category/class of debt, this announcement provides certain regulatory disclosures in relation to each rating of a subsequently issued bond or note of the same series or category/class of debt or pursuant to a program for which the ratings are derived exclusively from existing ratings in accordance with Moody's rating practices.
 For ratings issued on a support provider, this announcement provides certain regulatory disclosures in relation to the credit rating action on the support provider and in relation to each particular credit rating action for securities that derive their credit ratings from the support provider's credit rating.
 For provisional ratings, this announcement provides certain regulatory disclosures in relation to the provisional rating assigned, and in relation to a definitive rating that may be assigned subsequent to the final issuance of the debt, in each case where the transaction structure and terms have not changed prior to the assignment of the definitive rating in a manner that would have affected the rating.
 For further information please see the ratings tab on the issuer/entity page for the respective issuer on www.moodys.com.